Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

 # How to launch it
  - Install, at least, Java 7 from Oracle site (see https://www.java.com/download/)
  - Copy SFGameDataEditor-1.0-SNAPSHOT.jar, configuration_EN.xml AND/OR configuration_RU.xml, depending which language you would like.
 Place them in one directory
- - Double-click on SFGameDataEditor-1.0-SNAPSHOT.jar OR run with "java -jar SFGameDataEditor.jar" comand in console
+ - Double-click on SFGameDataEditor-1.0-SNAPSHOT.jar OR run with "java -jar SFGameDataEditor-1.0-SNAPSHOT.jar" comand in console

 # How to use it
  - After launch you can select editor's language, which is loading via configuration files